A geometric model for the derived category of gentle algebras: Surfaces with boundaries for gentle algebras

-\begin{definition} Let $A$ be a gentle algebra with marked ribbon graph $\Gamma_A$ and associated ribbon surface $S_A$ together with a marked embedding of $\Gamma_A$ into $S_A$.
+\begin{definition} Let $A$ be a graded gentle algebra with graded marked ribbon graph $\Gamma_A$ and associated ribbon surface $S_A$ together with a marked embedding of $\Gamma_A$ into $S_A$.
 Denote by $M$ the set of marked points (these are the vertices of $\Gamma_A$) in $S_A$.

-A \emph{finite arc} (or simply \emph{arc}) $\gamma$ in $S_A$ is a homotopy class of non-contractible curves whose endpoints coincide with marked points on the boundary.
+A \emph{finite arc} (or simply \emph{arc}) $\gamma$ in $S_A$ is a homotopy class of non-contractible curves whose endpoints coincide with marked points on the boundary; an arc is \emph{simple} if it does not intersect itself in its interior.
 A \emph{closed curve} in $S_A$ is a free homotopy class of non-contractible curves whose starting points and ending points are equal and lie in the interior of $S_A$.
-A closed curve is \emph{primitive} if it is not a non-trivial power of a different closed curve in the fundamental group of $S_A$.
+A closed curve is \emph{primitive} if it is not a non-trivial power of a different closed curve in the fundamental group of $S_A$; it is \emph{simple} if it does not intersect itself in its interior.

 \end{definition}